It doesn’t rely on words

 There are set theories and techniques in the international society for sandplay, backed up by neuroscientific, trauma and creative research.
 On our sandplay therapy training, you will learn these ways of working.
 We will illustrate them through case studies and discussion with one of the top sandplay therapists in the UK.
 The groups are small (never more than 10) so there is lots of individual encouragement and support to help you get started.
 We will also provide the research to help you educate those around you (like headteachers).
 They can also learn the benefits of this wonderful, effective and creative way of working.
 The beauty of working integratively is you can adapt sandplay to fit your client group or style of working.

-We provide a standardised certified sandplay therapy training.
+We provide standardised sandplay therapy training.
 Want to find out more?